-4.2.4 Mangrove (Tanzania)
+4.2.4 Mangrove (Bangladesh)

-Location: Rufiji delta, Tanzania (S7.80°, E39.30°).
+Location: Sundarbans, Bangladesh (N22.1°, E89.3°).
 River delta with mangrove forest.

-In contrast to the inland floodplain forests example above, where vertical stems provide optimal conditions for specular double-bounce, the effect is not observed for mangrove forests, despite the presence of water under the canopy (during high tide).
-The non-linear structure of the mangroves trees with their crooked branches and complex aerial root systems, not only prevents double-bounce scattering but result in enhanced attenuation of the signal.
-L-band backscatter at both HH and HV polarisation is therefore several dB lower for mangroves than for other forest types.
+In contrast to the inland floodplain forests example above, where vertical stems provide optimal conditions for specular double-bounce, the effect is typically not observed for dense mangrove forests, despite the presence of water under the canopy.
+The non-linear structure of the mangroves trees with their crooked branches and complex aerial root systems appear to impair double-bounce scattering.
+However, in areas with sparser mangroves, specular double-bounce does occur and results in increased HH backscatter (as can be observed in the right hand side of the L-HH image).